adidoesnt/classmate/README.md

 The page will reload when you make changes.

+## Authentication
+To view pages such 'Profile' or 'My Modules', a user must be logged in, and will be prompted to do so when attempting to access these pages.
+If you do not have an account, you can sign up using any email and password, and subsequently use these credentials to log in.

 ## Extensions

 Below are some extensions I would like to implement given more time.